Glass & GreenhouseFAQ

 12. CAN I COLLECT RAINWATER FROM THE ROOF OF MY GLASSHOUSE?

 Redpath glasshouses have aluminium gutter(s) built in as standard which adds additional strength to the existing structure.
 Water can then be trained into a barrel or directed into a grid or garden.
-The Colonial series polyhouses do not include side gutters.
+The Tunnel Polyhouses do not include side gutters.

 16. HOW IS MY GLASSHOUSE PACKAGED?